banchito/react-projects/24-github-users/README.md

    1. Re-run the tests, what happens?
       1. Need to update and add a `testid` to a button for cypress test
    2. How do we test for login/logout features
+      1. This isn't trivial, however, check out [Modern React + NodeJS course](https://courses.ultimateqa.com/courses/react-and-nodejs).
+Section on "coding and testing an auth api" and "automation best practices" section where we test logins